kittysquee/team-handbook/rituals.md

 - The Show and Tell allows us to show the work we've been doing for the last month to the wider Barnardo's team, and happens at Barkingside and [online](http://dr.barnar.do/live) on the first Tuesday of the month at 12:30.

 ## Team Meeting
-- The all-team meeting happens every Wednesday at 11:00-11:45 in the Euston office.
+- The all-team meeting happens every Tuesday or Wednesday (on [alternate weeks](https://barnardos.slack.com/messages/G46UGLXF1/convo/G46UGLXF1-1506410906.000127/)) at 10.30-11:30 in the Euston office.

 ## Standups
 - Management: Daily at 10:30